 During a heated neighborhood dispute, a gunman opened fire on the block and struck a young woman in the back, shattering her pelvic bone.
 Witnesses told police that they observed the shooter exit from a car that was left on the block and police searched that car, finding paperwork in the name of T.N.
 Based.

 In July of 2012, 2-3 men pulled up in a van on the 200 block of Sharpnack Street, exited, and fired off at least 24 shots from 2-3 guns, killing one man and seriously injuring another.
-Learn how this Philadelphia gun offense went after going to trial… A description of the van was broadcast over.
+Attorney Link has success fighting gun charges in Philadelphia, keep reading to see how it went after going to.

 Narcotics officers set up a drug surveillance over a two-hour period on a block in Germantown that concluded with the arrest of M.A. for Possession With Intent to Deliver and three separate gun charges.
 Police testified that they watched M.A. the entire time and saw him engage in three drug transactions where buyers were stopped.